Four Steps for a Successful Job Search

 - Develop writing and public speaking skills – seek opportunities

-- Identify job titles and companies that hire in your career field
+- Conduct on-line research; Identify job titles and companies that hire in your career field

 - Read job ads and consider your preparedness